thin-edge/thin-edge.io_examples/StreamingAnalytics/ResourceMonitoring/README.md

 Follow the setup and configuration instructions in the [README](../README.md) file in the parent directory before running this sample.

-Ensure that the thin-edge device has Python 3 installed and that it is on your `$path` and you have installed the psutil python library:
+Ensure that the thin-edge device has Python 3 installed, that it is on your `$path`, and that you have installed the psutil python library:

 ```
 sudo apt-get install python3